Search

 Type your text, and hit enter to search:

 Christ Church Methodist and United Reformed Church (URC) Trustees agreed on 1st November 2018, that the Methodist Church UK Safeguarding Policy would be implemented irrespective of the denomination of the minister in pastoral charge.
 Therefore, this policy has been written in accordance with the model safeguarding policy of the Methodist Church UK.
-Throughout the policy the ‘Church’ refers to Christ Church.
-This policy was reviewed and agreed by the Church Trustees on the 11th January 2022.

 Statement of Safeguarding Principles